akka/alpakka/docs/src/main/paradox/ftp.md

 For non-anonymous connection, please provide an instance of @scaladoc[NonAnonFtpCredentials](akka.stream.alpakka.ftp.FtpCredentials$$NonAnonFtpCredentials) instead.

+For connection using a private key, please provide an instance of @scaladoc[SftpIdentity](akka.stream.alpakka.ftp.SftpIdentity) to @scaladoc[SftpSettings](akka.stream.alpakka.ftp.RemoteFileSettings$$SftpSettings).

 ### Traversing a remote FTP folder recursively

 In order to traverse a remote folder recursively, you need to use the `ls` method in the FTP API: